 If you’re the networking type, let automation software follow up with your new contacts for you.
 When adding someone to your contact records, create a field for the event where you met.
 Then send off an automated email to the effect of, “Hi again, [First Name]!
 I wanted to follow up to tell you how much I enjoyed our conversation at [Conference Name.]”

-Automated emails may not seem automated if they arrive at the perfect time.
-Use these tips to send automated, personalized messages just as clients are looking to talk, learn, or buy.
+Automated emails seem less automated if they arrive at the perfect time.
+Use these tips to send automated, personalized marketing and email messages just as clients are looking to talk, learn, or buy.

 Automation software can respond to a “contact us” inquiry within a couple of seconds.
 But that’s what a robot would do.
 A human would be considered fast if she responded within five or ten minutes.